Energy Transformer: Introduction

-The core mathematical principle of the ET block -- the existence of the global energy function -- dictates strong constraints on the possible operations, the order in which these operations are executed in the forward path, and the symmetries of the weights in the network.
+The core mathematical principle of the ET block -- the existence of the global energy function -- dictates strong constraints on the possible operations inside the block, the order in which these operations are executed in the inference pass, and the symmetries of the weights in the network.
 As a corollary of this theoretical principle, the attention mechanism of ET is different from the attention mechanism commonly used in feed-forward transformers \cite{vaswani2017attention}.

-In the following section we introduce the global energy function for the ET block and explain the block's architecture.
-We then explore the inner workings of the ET network for image completion and qualitatively assess the learned representations (the model is trained on ImageNet-1k in a general pipeline similar to \cite{dosovitskiy2021an}).
-Finally, we turn to the graph anomaly detection task, which is conceptually similar to the image completion setting but has a record of strong published benchmarks against which our approach can be quantitatively compared.
-We show that the ET network stands in line with or outperforms the latest benchmarks.
-Although we focus on the computer vision and anomaly detection domains in this paper, we believe that the computational principles developed can be applied to other exciting domains (e.g., NLP, audio, and video) in which conventional transformers have shown promising results.
+Lastly, our network may be viewed as an example of a broader class of Energy-Based Models \cite{lecun2006tutorial} frequently discussed in the AI community.
+The proposed model is defined through the specific choice of the energy function, which, on the one hand, is suitable for the computational task of interest, and, on the other hand, results in optimization equations closely related to the forward pass in feed-forward transformers.